mlcsec/Graphpython/README.md

 ### Add-ApplicationPermission

 Adds desired Graph API permission to target application ID.
-If the role is privileged it will prompt the user to confirm whether to attempt to grant admin consent (via `beta/directory/consentToApp`) using the current privileges:
+If the role is privileged it will prompt the user to confirm whether to attempt to grant admin consent (via the `beta/directory/consentToApp` endpoint) using the current privileges:

 ![](./.github/addapplicationpermission.png)

 > NOTE: if the admin consent grant attempt fails with 400 error the token likely doesn't have the necessary scope/permissions assigned

-The permission update succeeded in this instance and the application API permission is assigned however the admin consent grant failed:
+The permission update succeeded in this instance and the application API permission is assigned however the admin consent grant obviously failed:

 ![](./.github/azureperms1.png)

-Once you obtain the necessary permissions or compromise a privileged token then the `Grant-AppAdminConsent` command can be used to grant admin consent to the role you just added here:
+Once you obtain the necessary permissions or compromise a privileged token then the `Grant-AppAdminConsent` command can be used to grant admin consent to the role that was added for the target app ID:

 ![](./.github/grantappadminconsent.png)